walkingmontage/Modern/README.md

-modern
+Modern
 ======
+EYES FRONT

-javascript library for modern browsers that only care about what we need and made it as simple as possible.
+Javascript library for modern browsers that only care about what we need and we made it as simple as possible.mostly prototype extended.